 - Processed foods that contain synthetic additives

-- Pancreatic enzymes are secreted by the pancreas as part of “digestive juices” that contain enzymes and bicarbonate.
-Their job is help turn larger molecules from the foods we eat into smaller ones that can be absorbed and used for energy.
+- What are the enzymes secreted by the pancreas?
+They are part of the body’s “digestive juices” that turn larger molecules from the foods we eat into smaller ones that can be absorbed and used for energy.

 - The major categories of enzymes produced by the pancreas include amylase (breaks down starch/carbs), protease (breaks down protein peptide bonds) and lipase (breaks down fats).

-- Benefits of pancreatic enzymes include digesting starch, protein and fats; preventing malnutrition and nutrient deficiencies; and supporting the immune system by killing dangerous pathogens.
+- They are needed to prevent malnutrition and nutrient deficiencies and to support the immune system by killing dangerous pathogens.

-- People who can benefit from taking pancreatic enzymes include those with the following health problems: chronic pancreatitis, pancreatic cancer, pancreatic or duodenal tumors, high levels of inflammation, high levels of triglycerides, parasitic infections, alcoholism, or recent surgery to remove the pancreas.
+- After a diagnosis of pancreatic insufficiency or cancer, some patients will require prescription PERTs.
+PERT or supplements can also help people with chronic pancreatitis, pancreatic or duodenal tumors, high levels of inflammation, high levels of triglycerides, parasitic infections, alcoholism, or recent surgery to remove the pancreas.